October 25, 2021

 We also have town hall meetings, so, every month, we have question and answer opportunities with Dr. Bredesen and his colleague, Dr. Ann Hathaway, who has a wealth of clinical experience working with ReCODE participants.

-You’re also welcome to look at past town halls because you can learn a lot of good information from looking at the past question and answer opportunities.
+You’re also welcome to look at past town halls because you can learn a lot of good information from looking at past question-and-answer opportunities.
 We have a community forum where people can find support with other like-minded participants.
 Practicing the protocol can sometimes feel lonely, and it’s wonderful to have a forum where you can ask questions and seek support.
 Dr. Bredesen pops in to answer questions.
 Dr. Rao pops in to answer questions.
 I’m always there to answer questions.
-We also have nationally certified health coaches that are trained in the protocol who answer questions as well.
+We also have nationally certified health coaches who are trained in the protocol and answer questions.

 Additionally, we have support group opportunities.
 I think these are available for an extra fee.
 We currently have groups for care partners of folks who are practicing ReCODE, and we also have a KetoFLEX 12/3 support group that I’m currently taking part in, and it’s been a wonderful opportunity.
 These are people that need more help with the diet; they want to take a deeper dive.
 We’re having a really good time with that.
 Support group opportunities are constantly changing.

 We have a wonderful coaching staff.
-They offer monthly webinars, the Coaching Connection webinars, and you’re welcome to pop in and look at any of the past webinars, and these are offered once a month.
-We know behavior change is difficult, and our coaching team, whether you’re working with a coach one on one, or just popping into these webinars, can offer amazing help.
+They offer monthly webinars, such as the Coaching Connection webinars, and you’re welcome to pop in and look at any of the past webinars; these are offered once a month.
+We know behavior change is difficult, and our coaching team, whether you’re working with a coach one-on-one or just popping into these webinars, can offer amazing help.
 We have so many other supports.
 You guys know we do the Facebook Live every couple of weeks; sometimes we do it weekly, lots of other insider strategies, where various members of our team write blogs to help you practice the protocol more effectively.

 We have a news page.
 We’ve also created participant resources, so we’ve identified industry leaders that have products and services that we think are helpful for folks on ReCODE, and we’ve worked out discounts for these various services.
 So, by clicking on this link, you can get ahold of all of these wonderful resources and these discounts.

-We have a dedicated customer support team that’s available 24/7 through email from Monday through Friday, available 9:00 to 5:00 Pacific Time.
+We have a dedicated customer support team that’s available 24/7 through email from Monday through Friday, available from 9 to 5 Pacific Time.

 Finally, all of these things I’m talking about are auxiliary to actually creating a ReCODE report.
 A ReCODE report kind of drives the whole process, and the ReCODE report is created after you do your cognitive testing, after you fill out the medical questionnaire, and after you do your laboratory testing.
 You’re going to get a 50-plus page report that’s all about you, and it’s going to show your cognitive risk factors.